tongvantruong/TongVanTruong/README.md

 ### How to test

-Run the bellow command to check the results
+Run the below command to check the results

 ```
 node src/problem1/sum.js